montchr/dotfield/docs/claude/dotfield-features-reference.md

-# Dotfield Features Reference
+# Dotfield Aspects Reference

-This document lists all unique values for `dotfield.features.<value>` and `dotfield.users.cdom.features.<value>` patterns found in the codebase, along with their aspects (nixos, home, or both).
+This document lists all unique values for `dotfield.aspects.<value>` and `dotfield.users.cdom.aspects.<value>` patterns found in the codebase, along with their aspects (nixos, home, or both).

 Generated on: 2025-08-24

-## dotfield.features.<value> patterns:
+## dotfield.aspects.<value> patterns:

 | Feature Name | nixos | home | Both |
 |--------------|-------|------|------|